unsalmrt/Close_Alert_With_Query/README.md

-# Close alerts by using queries
+# Bulk close Opsgenie alerts by using search queries

-Script runs the given query and retrieves 20 alerts in every loop and waits for 10 seconds before passing to the next iteration.
+Script runs the given query and retrieves 20 alerts in every iteration and waits for 10 seconds before passing to the next iteration.

 ### Compiling format on command line (should first go to the directory where the jar file exists)

-java -jar closeAlertwithQuery-all-1.0.jar "YOUR_API_KEY" "QUERY"
+java -jar closeAlertwithQuery-all-1.0.jar "YOUR_API_KEY" "YOUR_SEARCH_QUERY"

 IMPORTANT :